MM-Morsi/coding23hrsMERN/README.md

     npm install -D nodemon
     ```

 3.  **Environment Variables**: Configuration for the application is managed through a `.env` file in the project root.
-This file is loaded by the `dotenv` package.
+The `dotenv.config()` function reads this file and loads the variables into Node.js's `process.env` object.

     Create a `.env` file and add the necessary variables:
     ```
     PORT=4000
+    MONGO_URI=<your_mongodb_uri>
     ```
+    note that we added /products in the URI as the database is targeting a products page not the application home page.
+Note that we created a cluster and a project on mongodb where we got the connection string.
+    * Note tha the network access is restricted to the IP of the device you are working on.
+    * I allowed access from everywhere for this project

     **Note**: The `.env` file should be listed in `.gitignore` and should not be committed to version control.

+4.  **Database Connection**: The connection logic is in `backend/config/db.js`.
+The server attempts to connect to MongoDB inside the `app.listen()` callback when the server starts.
+If the connection fails, the process will exit.

 ## Running the Application

-To start the server for development, use the `dev` script from `package.json`:
+To start the server in **development mode** (which will automatically restart on file changes), use the `dev` script:
 ```bash
 npm run dev
 ```